9th Infantry Regiment (United States): Early organizations

-The 9th Infantry Regiment is one of the first units authorized in the United States Army.
-It first appeared as a result of the Act of 16 July 1798, that authorized twelve additional regiments of infantry, in January 1799.
+The first unit designated “9th Infantry Regiment” was one of the first permanent units authorized for the United States Army.
+It first appeared as a result of the Act of Congress of 16 July 1798, that authorized twelve additional regiments of infantry, in January 1799.
 Josiah Carville Hall, of Maryland, was its lieutenant colonel.
 All of the officers were appointed from Maryland, and the regiment was recruited in that state.
 However it was disbanded 15 June 1800.
 It appeared again serving in the War of 1812, it was again organized in March 1812, with Simon Learned, of Massachusetts, as colonel.
 The regiment was raised in Massachusetts, and took part in the war on the northern border, being present at the Battle of Lundy's Lane, and other actions in that area.
 Following the war in the reorganization of the army, this regiment was again disbanded.
-These early versions of the 9th Infantry have no lineage connection to the regiment that was formed in 1855.
+These early units called the “9th Infantry” have no lineal connection to the present regiment that was formed in 1855.